This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Our response: Compromise requires effort from both partners.

 Again, problematic gender stereotypes aside, healthy communication and boundaries, loyalty, and devotion should never be a compromise.
-Healthy relationships don’t “compromise” love and intimacy for the interests of one partner, especially if porn is a deal-breaking issue for someone.
+Healthy relationships don’t compromise love and intimacy for one partner’s interests, especially when porn is a deal-breaking issue.
 Buying dinner doesn’t give someone a free pass to hurt their partner.

 Why this matters

-We exist to give visibility to the research that shows the harmful effects of pornography and our simple mission, much like the TRUTH campaign against tobacco, is to educate and raise awareness on these facts.
+We exist to give visibility to the research that shows the harmful effects of pornography, and our simple mission, much like the TRUTH campaign against tobacco, is to educate and raise awareness of these facts.
 Just because humans are wired to desire sex doesn’t mean that everyone needs to consume porn or that it’s healthy for them to do so.
 In fact, quite the opposite.

-The fact is, science and research have shown how porn is harmful, can negatively impact sexual health life, and is inseparably connected to sex trafficking.
+The fact is science and research have shown how porn is harmful, can negatively impact sexual health life, and is inseparably connected to sex trafficking.
 Men can, despite what popular culture would have you believe, control themselves when it comes to sex.
 So can women.
-To believe otherwise is to believe that people are just mindless creatures who can’t help but assault, rape, degrade, and abuse other people in the pursuit of sexual gratification.
+To believe otherwise is to assume that people are mindless creatures.
+It suggests they can’t help but assault, degrade, or abuse others in pursuit of sexual gratification.
 We all deserve better than that.

-There are millions of people who choose not to consume porn because they know its harmful effects and they don’t want it messing with their relationships or their brains.
-No one should ever just accept the false idea that porn is cool and healthy, and can provide benefits for a relationship.
+There are millions of people who choose not to consume porn because they know its harmful effects, and they don’t want it messing with their relationships or their brains.
+No one should ever accept the false idea that porn is cool and healthy.
+Porn does not benefit relationships.
 That is a huge myth in our society, and we’re here to fight for the facts.